mayer79/lightgbm_r_binaries/README.md

 - lightGBM version is 2.1.2
 - R versions: 3.4.4 and 3.5.0
 - No GPU yet (need to get rid of 7 compile errors first...)

+The idea is to keep these binaries up to date for people without admin rights.